This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Plan for around two hours for this experience.
 We were fortunate to walk straight in, but typically, as it’s Baths’ top attraction, it can see crazy crowds.
 So, book ahead and get there early.
 (They are currently doing timed entries).

 NOTE: You cannot swim in the Roman Baths, the waters are now poisonous (all those curses).
-However, the modern Thermae Bath Spa nearby has found a way to tap into the clean part of Bath’s natural thermal springs.
-There is a rooftop thermal spa with great views of the city.
+However, the modern Thermae Bath Spa nearby has found a way to tap into the clean part of Bath’s natural thermal spa.
+There is an open-air rooftop pool and thermal spa with great views of the city.
+Plus there’s steam rooms.
 You must be 16 years and over to visit.

 - Address: Bath BA1 1LT, United Kingdom

 On the doorstep of the Roman Baths is the magnificent Bath Abbey, the last Medieval Abbey of its kind.
-We learned a lot of the history of this abbey on our walking tour.
+We learned a lot about the history of this abbey on our walking tour.
+It was founded in the 7th century and is one of the highest buildings in Bath.

-The inside is meant to be filled with magnificent stone glass windows and a fan-vaulted ceiling that is said to be one of the finest in the world
+The inside is meant to be filled with magnificent stone and stained-glass windows and a fan-vaulted ceiling that is said to be one of the finest in the world

 - Address: 37 Gay St, Bath BA1 2NT